 GEAR: Staked or anchored gill nets shall not be fastened together to form a series of nets exceeding 400 fathoms in length from the beginning of the season through May 15 or exceeding 200 fathoms in length May 16 through December 15.
 In Raritan Bay and Sandy Hook Bay, individual net length shall not exceed 30 fathoms and mesh not less than five inches stretched.
 No staked or anchored shad net may be placed within 3000 feet of any operating pound net.
 Shad nets may be placed on licensed pound net sites by the license holder or on unoccupied, approved pound net sites, provided the shad nets are set end to end with and in line with any existing pound nets.
 Staked and anchored gill nets may be used in the Atlantic Ocean February 12 through December 15, where individual gill net length shall not exceed 50 fathoms.
-The smallest mesh of any such net used in the Atlantic Ocean shall not be less than five inches stretched February 12 through Techember 15.
+The smallest mesh of any such net used in the Atlantic Ocean shall not be less than five inches stretched February 12 through February 29 and not less than 3.25 inches stretched March 1 through December 15.
 Such nets shall not be used in the Atlantic Ocean within 100 fathoms of the marked channel of any inlet.
-In addition to the general gear marking requirements, staked and anchored gill nets stal the end of a net or series of nets with a fluorescent orange flag at least 12 inches square and suspended at least three feet above the water.
+In addition to the general gear marking requirements, staked and anchored gill nets shall be marked at the end of a net or series of nets with a fluorescent orange float at least 12 inches in diameter or a fluorescent orange flag at least 12 inches square and suspended at least three feet above the water.
 A white float measuring at least eight inches in diameter shall be located approximately 20 feet inside of each end marker.